An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram

 The one becomes multiple and multiplicity reverts to unity.
 As mentioned, every synthesis generated by thought is necessarily partial and temporary, and must therefore open up again to the multiform and ever-changing aspect of physical reality.
-Moreover, Mondrian thinks of a unity which is intrinsically multiple and multiplicity which is one because everything is at the same time one and multiple.
+Moreover, Mondrian thinks of a unity which is intrinsically multiple and multiplicity which is in truth one because everything is at the same time one and multiple.

-To give a concrete example: a tree looks like a small patch of green when seen from a great distance but then grows larger and reveals an increasing number of parts as we draw closer before finally displaying an enormous degree of complexity when we observe the microscopic structure of each individual leaf which becomes a small universe.
+To give a concrete example: a tree looks like a small patch of green when seen from a great distance but then grows larger and reveals an increasing number of parts as we draw closer before finally displaying an enormous degree of complexity when we consider the microscopic structure of each individual leaf which becomes a small universe.

 The initial green spot (we perceived as one) has become very complexed (multiple); the initial finite reality appears now infinite.
 If the process is reversed, the tree loses its complexity and reverts to a simple patch of green.
-Depending on the positional relationship established in each case with the object observed, every single thing becomes multiple and then the multiple concentrates again in a unity.

-When Mondrian returned to these subjects in 1915, he drew them more from within himself than from the countryside in front of him.
+The above series of paintings inspired by the sea and a pier can be considered a sort of conspectus of Mondrian’s work between 1908 and 1915, as though the Cubist space developed at length in his studio in Paris had finally found an outlet in contact with the Dutch countryside from which it originated.
+When Mondrian returned to these subjects in 1915, he drew them more from within himself than from the landscape in front of him.
 He addressed them again in order to tie up some loose ends left in the Cubist canvases painted in Paris.
 In doing so, he provided a de facto summary of the work carried out between 1912 and 1914.

 Objective and subjective unity